-Instrumentation that supports the operation of the EDG B-Pond includes a staff gauge in order to monitor the water elevation of the CCR surface impoundment.
-The instrumentation was installed during the week of October 17, 2016, and is located in the northwest corner of the EDG B-Pond.
+Instrumentation that supports the operation of the EDG B-Pond includes a staff gauge to monitor the water elevation of the CCR surface impoundment.
+The staff gauge, installed in 2016, is in the northwest corner of the EDG B-Pond.